 One in three women around the world experience physical or sexual violence, mostly by an intimate partner.
-On the International Day for the Elimination of Violence against Women, Population Matters Campaigner Katrina Dixon takes a sobering look at one of humanity’s oldest diseases.
+On the International Day for the Elimination of Violence against Women, former Population Matters Campaigner Katrina Dixon takes a sobering look at one of humanity’s oldest diseases.

 Content warning: this article features information and statistics on gender-based violence that may be upsetting to some readers.